closedcircuit0/HumanEngineering/04_Frameworks/001_The_Engineering_of_Action.md

 The Principle of Human Action takes away the romantic illusion of ‘free will,’ but in its place, it hands us a far more powerful and practical tool: the ability to read the ‘invisible code’ that moves ourselves and the world.

-We now have a ‘map’ to understand ‘why’ we act the way we do.
+We may not be able to perfectly control our actions.
+We may not be able to easily change our ‘Highest Value.’
+But we now have a ‘map’ to understand ‘why’ we act the way we do.

 This ‘understanding’ is the beginning of all change.
-You are no longer a blind slave to your system.
-You are your life’s most brilliant ‘analyst’ and ‘strategist,’ one who understands your system’s operating methods better than anyone and, based on that understanding, can make wiser predictions and choices.

 Holding this map, where will you take your next step?
-To take that step ‘with awareness’ — that is the only, and the greatest, ‘freedom’ that this report suggests a human can possess.
+To take that step **‘with awareness’** — that is the only, and the greatest, **‘freedom’** that this report suggests a human can possess.